mtyszkiewicz/mbank-csv-export/README.md

 Hey, looking for mBank operations export automation tool?
 Then you've came to the right place!

 Many projects successfully attempt to parse mBank CSV operations, but few reliably automate the extraction process.
-I decided to develop solutions for both of those problems, but in a modular fashion, letting you choose to use just one.
+I decided to develop solutions for both of those problems, but in a modular fashion, letting you choose what works best for you.

 `mbank-export` only exports transactions from mBank.
 It return an unparsed content string.
  - Uses Playwright to automate browser interaction.